Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms with Biased Gradient Information

-{In the special case when the biased subgradient estimator of $f(x)$ is the unbiased subgradient estimator of a another function $h(x)$, we can view $h(x)$ as a perturbed version of $f(x)$.
+In the special case when the biased subgradient estimator of $f(x)$ is the unbiased subgradient estimator of another function $h(x)$, we can view $h(x)$ as a perturbed version of $f(x)$.
 We define the \lovasz extension of $h(x)$ in the same way and equivalently minimize the \lovasz extension via the SSGD method.
-However, since function $h(x)$ may not be $L^\natural$-convex, the \lovasz extension is a non-smooth and non-convex function and there is no guarantee on the complexity of the SSGD method~\citep{davis2020stochastic,daniilidis2020pathological}.
-In~\citet{zhang2020complexity}, the authors proposed a stochastic normalized subgradient descent method with sample complexity $O(\epsilon^{-4})$ for finding a point with subgradient smaller than $\epsilon$.
+However, \reviseee{since} function $h(x)$ may not be $L^\natural$-convex, its \lovasz extension is a non-smooth and non-convex function and there is no guarantee on the complexity of the SSGD method~\citep{davis2020stochastic,daniilidis2020pathological}.
+In~\citet{zhang2020complexity}, the authors proposed a stochastic normalized subgradient descent method with sample complexity $O(\epsilon^{-4})$ for finding a point with a subgradient with norm smaller than $\epsilon$.
 Under the assumption of weak convexity, algorithms with sample complexity of $O(\epsilon^{-2})$ have been proved in~\citet{davis2018stochastic,zhang2018convergence,mai2020convergence}.
-On the other hand, to achieve the same sample complexity as convex optimization, it is proved that the perturbation $h(x) - f(x)$ should has order $O(1/d)$~\citep{belloni2015escaping,jin2018local,mangoubi2018convex}.
-Finally, if function $h(x)$ has no spurious local minima, then we can apply the simulated annealing method with stochastic oracles~\citet{bouttier2019convergence}.
-The sample complexity is proved to be $O(\epsilon^{-3})$.
-However, the existence of the perturbed function $h(x)$ does not always hold and therefore we may not use the above methods.}
+On the other hand, to achieve the same sample complexity as convex optimization, it is proved that the perturbation $h(x) - f(x)$ should has order $O(1/d)$ for all feasible $x$~\citep{belloni2015escaping,jin2018local,mangoubi2018convex}.
+However, the existence of the perturbed function $h(x)$ does not always hold and therefore we may not use the above methods.